 where $\gamma \in [0,1)$ is the \textit{discount factor} which determines how much we are interested in future rewards, as opposed to immediate rewards.

 We now turn to the power maximization problem.
-Discretizing time in steps $\Delta t$, we search for protocols $\vec{u}(t)$ and $d(t)$ that are constant during each time step.
-As shown in Fig.~\ref{fig:rl}, we choose as action space $\mathcal{A} = \{ (\vec{u}, d) \,|\, \vec{u}\in \mathcal{U}, d\in\{ \mathrm{Hot}, \mathrm{Cold}, \mathrm{None} \} \}$, where $\mathcal{U}$ is the continuous set of accessible controls, which can account for any experimental limitation, and $d$ is the discrete action, motivated by typical thermodynamic cycles, which determines which bath (if any) is coupled to the QS.
-We choose the physical quantum states of the QS and the last chosen action as state space, i.e. $\mathcal{S} = \{ (\hat{\rho}, \vec{u})\,|\, \hat{\rho}\in \mathcal{D}, \vec{u}\in \mathcal{U} \}$, where $\mathcal{D} = \{\hat{\rho} \,|\, \hat{\rho}\geq 0, \mathrm{Tr}[\hat{\rho}]=1\}$ is the space of density matrices.
+Discretizing time in steps $\Delta t$, we search for protocols $\mathbf{u}(t)$ and $d(t)$ that are constant during each time step.
+As shown in Fig.~\ref{fig:rl}, we choose as action space $\mathcal{A} = \{ (\mathbf{u}, d) \,|\, \mathbf{u}\in \mathcal{U}, d\in\{ \mathrm{Hot}, \mathrm{Cold}, \mathrm{None} \} \}$, where $\mathcal{U}$ is the continuous set of accessible controls, which can account for any experimental limitation, and $d$ is the discrete action, motivated by typical thermodynamic cycles, which determines which bath (if any) is coupled to the QS.
+We choose the physical quantum states of the QS and the last chosen action as state space, i.e. $\mathcal{S} = \{ (\hat{\rho}, \mathbf{u})\,|\, \hat{\rho}\in \mathcal{D}, \mathbf{u}\in \mathcal{U} \}$, where $\mathcal{D} = \{\hat{\rho} \,|\, \hat{\rho}\geq 0, \mathrm{Tr}[\hat{\rho}]=1\}$ is the space of density matrices.
 Crucially, we choose as reward

 which is the average power of the machine during the time interval $[t,t+\Delta t]$.
-Plugging Eq.~(\ref{eq:r_qtm}) into Eq.~(\ref{eq:return_def}), we see that the aim of the agent is to maximize the average power $\langle P_{[\nu]} \rangle$ introduced in Eq.~(\ref{eq:avg_p_def}), where $\bar{\gamma} = -\ln\gamma/\Delta t$ \footnote{To be precise, plugging Eq.~(\ref{eq:r_qtm}) into Eq.~(\ref{eq:return_def}) gives $\langle P_{[\nu]} \rangle$ introduced in Eq.~(\ref{eq:avg_p_def}) (up to an irrelevant constant prefactor) only in the limit of $\Delta t \to 0$.
-However, also for finite $\Delta t$, both quantites are time-averages of the power, so they are equally valid definitions to describe a long-term power maximization.}.
+Plugging Eq.~(\ref{eq:r_qtm}) into Eq.~(\ref{eq:return_def}), we see that the aim of the agent is to maximize the average power $\langle P_{[\nu]} \rangle$ introduced in Eq.~(\ref{eq:avg_p_def}), where $\bar{\gamma} = -\ln\gamma/\Delta t$ (see Methods for details).
 In the RL notation, $\gamma$ sets the timescale for the power averaging, with $\gamma \to 1$ corresponding to long term averaging.